Moving a VM to a different availability zone

 Warning

-To monitor the progress of migration and avoid possible issues during it, use disk snapshots or backups from Cloud Backup for migration.
-In this way, you yourself determine when to shut down your VM in the source availability zone and when to make it appear in the target availability zone.
-The VM in the source availability zone may continue to run until you make sure that the VM you created from a snapshot works properly in the new availability zone.
-For detailed recommendations, see Migrating resources to the ru-central1-d availability zone.
+To monitor the migration progress and avoid potential issues, use disk snapshots or backups from Cloud Backup.
+This way, you can decide when to shut down your VM in the source availability zone and when to make it appear in the target availability zone.
+You can keep the VM in the source availability zone running until you make sure the VM you created from the snapshot in the new zone works correctly.
+You can read more about the relevant best practices in Migrating resources to a different availability zone.

 Currently, you can use the relocate